 The contact history of indigenous people is strongly shaped by missions and reserves, the breaking up of families and removals of children from their parents.
 Missionaries played a prominent role in modelling and managing such regimes so that the history of missions is highly contested.

-German Lutheran and Moravian missionaries established the earliest and also the longest surviving Aboriginal missions.
-Until World War I practically half of the missions were staffed with German speakers.
+German missionaries established the earliest and also the longest surviving Aboriginal missions.
+Until World War I practically half of the missions in Australia were staffed with German speakers.
 Their encounters with indigenous people are integral to the telling of Australia's multicultural and indigenous history.

 Read more: Introduction - Why Germans?